dominicfreeston/freeston-dot-me/content/posts/2022-11-06-the-wallslider-has-left-heroku.md

 {
-:title “The Wallslider has left Heroku”
+:title "The Wallslider has left Heroku"
 :layout :post
-:tags []
-}
+:tags ["clojure" "web" "databases" "games" "the wallslider"] }

 Like a lot of people recently, I've moved away from Heroku.
 Not because they're [removing the free tier](https://blog.heroku.com/next-chapter), but because I was tired of spending $16 a month just to run the leaderboard of [my seldom played game](https://thewallslider.com).